NorwegianVeterinaryInstitute/BioinfTraining/coregenome.md

 your 'genomes' directory.

 Use this directory when running through this tutorial.
-For each step, read throug the information found on the wiki page for that step to figure out what it does.
+For each step, read through the information found on the wiki page for that step to figure out what it does.

 #### CreateSchema step